dmakariev/dmakariev.github.io/_posts/2023-10-09-what-is-stack-in-java.md

 ---

 Stacks are essential data structures in programming that follow the Last-In, First-Out (LIFO) principle, meaning that the last item added to the stack is the first one removed.
 Stacks are useful for managing data efficiently, such as reversing a word, evaluating expressions, or implementing undo/redo operations.
-In this blog post, you will learn how to implement stacks in Java using different built-in classes, such as Stack and Deque.
+In this blog post, you will learn how to implement stacks in Java using different built-in classes, such as Stack, LinkedList and Deque.
 You will also learn how to create a Maven project to develop and test your stack implementation using JUnit and AssertJ.

 ## Prerequisites